Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Mistake 3: Overcleaning the Wound

-Young, small axolotls regenerate perfectly.
-Adults over 12 months old frequently regrow tails that are slightly shorter, thicker, or differently shaped.
-This is normal and not a treatment failure.
+Younger axolotls often regrow tissue more neatly than older animals.
+Adults may regrow tails that are slightly shorter, thicker, or differently shaped.
+That can be normal and is not automatically a treatment failure.

 Long Term Prognosis